Earth Notes: On e2 Energy Solutions Expo (2007)Updated 2022-10-17.

 As you might imagine the show was dominated by RE technology, including solar PV and thermal, wind (HAWT and VAWT), biomass and heatpump.
 I got to speak to the CEOs of a lot of innovative small companies, including some whose products I'd seen on the Web.

 The increasing use of RE technology is driven by a number of factors, including somewhat shallow PR / feel-good / Corporate Social Responsibility.
 Those might account for as much as one third of the demand according one candid MD's assessment.
 New tougher building codes are really concentrating minds too for example.

 First I learnt a little about biomass RE.
 The preferred fuel is apparently wood pellets as they are the densest and easiest to handle, but wood chip comes in a close second.
 I asked what fraction of the energy generated has to be injected to harvest/dry/transport the biomass.
 The figure I was given (assuming a local source) was 5% or less.

 I spoke briefly to the Carbon Trust, an independent company funded by the UK Government "to help the UK move to a low carbon economy".
 My suggestion was that they could play the role of "honest broker" to help get data that is currently tied up in government bodies (such as wind-speed data held by the Met Office) freely available to allow smaller companies and individuals to plan more easily for RE use.
 For example, my recent enquiry for local windspeed data has generated a £300+ quote (daily speed data for a year for one local weather station).
-We've paid for this once already as taxpayers...
+We have paid for this once already as taxpayers...

 One pleasantly-unexpected exhibitor was Xpelair with a (HAWT) wind gen, since Xpelair are more usually known for fans and extraction.
 The company and technology was bought in within the last few months, and the turbine on show was a ~1kW model.